Getting your Trinity Audio player ready...

 Oktoberfest: The Best Fall Festival in Munich Germany

 So many beer tents, so little time.
-For two weekends through Unity Day, Munich plays host to Oktoberfest, the biggest beer festival in Germany.
-And believe it or not, there’s more to this annual world-famous festival than just getting wasted—Oktoberfest plays an important role in Bavarian culture and with over 80% of its participants coming from within Germany, a chance to celebrate a common heritage.
+For two weekends through Unity Day, Munich hosts Oktoberfest, the biggest beer festival in Germany.
+The festival offers more than drinking.
+Oktoberfest plays an important role in Bavarian culture.
+Over 80% of participants come from within Germany to celebrate a shared heritage.

 The History of Oktoberfest